The Moon as reflector

 Scattered reflections

-Secondly, the Moon is a rough sphere.
+Secondly, the Moon is a somewhat rough sphere.
 Think deep craters and hills as well as boulders and plains.
 From scattering theory, the degree of roughness increases as the wavelength of the signal decreases.
-We can think about the scenario as the advance of a flat wavefront (toward the Moon). this is returned from a plurality of scatterers .
+We can think about the scenario as the advance of a flat wavefront (toward the Moon).
+This is returned from a plurality of scatterers.
 The energy returned will describe a new wavefront, at each point on which the signal will have different amplitude and phase.
-This is caused by different scattering efficiencies and path lengths across the lunar surface.
+This is caused by different scattering efficiencies and path lengths from each point on the lunar surface.

 The Moon reflection scenario.
 It's complicated.
 Flat wavefront is incident on the Moon.
 A complex wavefront returns.